honeycombio/loadgen/README.md

 To mix different kinds of traces, or send traces to multiple datasets, use multiple loadgen processes.

+## Configuration File

+A YAML configuration file can be used by specifying `--config=filename`.
+The format of the YAML file reflects the configuration parameters.
+See the file [sample_config.yaml](https://github.com/honeycombio/loadgen/blob/main/sample_config.yaml) for an example.

+For an easy way to convert an existing command line to a YAML file, use `--writecfg=outputfile`.
+This will write the YAML equivalent of the complete configuration (except for the API key) to the specified location.

+Fields, which are specified on the command line as `key=value` (without any `-` characters) can be specified in YAML by adding key-value pairs under the `fields` key.

 ## Generators

 After the list of options, loadgen permits a list of fields in the form of name=constant or name=/gen.